USF-HII/usf-hii.github.io/pages/hii-rc/faq.md

-The HII/RC Cluster is a special segment of CIRCE combining computational and storage systems via HII grants integrated into the overall CIRCE environment for the maximum of computational assets.
+The HII/RC Cluster is a special segment of CIRCE combining computational and storage systems via HII grants integrated into the overall CIRCE environment to provide the maximum of computational expertise and assets.

 The one consideration from a usage perspective is, although a large portion of the CIRCE documentation (available at https://cwa.rc.usf.edu/) has relevant information, the special nature of the HII/RC Cluster